Raycom Sports

-Raycom Sports is an Charlotte, North Carolina-based producer of sports television programs owned by Gray Television.
+Raycom Sports is a Charlotte, North Carolina–based producer of sports television programs owned by Gray Media.

-It was founded in 1979 by husband and wife, Rick and Dee Ray.
-In the 1980s, Raycom Sports established a prominent joint venture with Jefferson-Pilot Communications which made them partners on the main Atlantic Coast Conference (ACC) college basketball package.
+The company was founded in 1979 by husband and wife Rick and Dee Ray.
+In the 1980s, Raycom Sports established a prominent joint venture with Jefferson-Pilot Communications that made them partners on the main Atlantic Coast Conference (ACC) college basketball package.
 Raycom was acquired in 1994 by Ellis Communications.
-Two years later, Ellis was acquired by a group led by Retirement Systems of Alabama, who renamed the entire company Raycom Media to build upon the awareness of Raycom Sports.
-The company would be acquired by Gray in 2019.
+Two years later, Ellis was acquired by a group led by Retirement Systems of Alabama, which renamed the entire company Raycom Media to build upon the awareness of Raycom Sports.
+The company was acquired by Gray in 2019.

-Raycom Sports was well known for its tenure with the ACC, and also had former relationships with the SEC, Big Eight, and Big Ten conferences, as well as the now-defunct Southwest Conference.
-In the 2010s, Raycom lost both its ACC and SEC rights to ESPN (a network which had, in its early years, picked up Raycom-distributed ACC basketball games for national broadcasts), and transferred these rights to in-house cable networks.
-Raycom Sports continues to produce a package of syndicated ACC telecasts aired by the Bally Sports channels and other regional sports networks.
-Via Raycom Sports or related operation Tupelo Raycom, Gray produces NFL preseason games for several teams, including the Atlanta Falcons, Carolina Panthers and New Orleans Saints.
+Raycom Sports was well known for its tenure with the ACC, and also had former relationships with the SEC, Big Eight, Big Ten and Southwest conferences.
+In the 2010s, Raycom lost both its ACC and SEC rights to ESPN (a network which had, in its early years, aired Raycom-distributed ACC basketball games for national broadcasts), which transferred the rights to in-house cable networks.
+Raycom Sports continued to produce a package of syndicated ACC telecasts aired by the Bally Sports channels and other regional sports networks until Bally Sports ended the contract, when The CW bought the rights.
+Through Raycom Sports or its related operation Tupelo Raycom, Gray produces NFL preseason games for several teams, including the Atlanta Falcons, Carolina Panthers and New Orleans Saints.

 History

 Founding

 Raycom Sports was started in July 1979 by Rick and Dee Ray in Charlotte.
 Rick Ray was a program manager at WCCB in Charlotte when he proposed that WCCB, which had become an independent station a year earlier after losing its ABC affiliation, produce more basketball games.
-Ray thought that they would be very profitable for WCCB, given North Carolina's reputation as a college basketball hotbed.
+Ray thought that the games would be very profitable for WCCB given North Carolina's reputation as a college basketball hotbed.

 The company's first event was the Great Alaska Shootout.
-Ken Haines was one of the first hired for Raycom Sports.
-In its first year, it also acquired rights to basketball games from the Atlantic Coast Conference: some of them were syndicated to a newly launched cable sports channel, ESPN.
+Ken Haines was one of the first hires for Raycom Sports.
+In its first year, the company acquired rights to basketball games from the Atlantic Coast Conference, some of which were syndicated to the newly launched cable sports channel ESPN.
 In 1988, Raycom added Big Ten Conference games to its portfolio after acquiring Rasmussen Communications.
 The company also extended its contract through 1995 to gain rights to all non-network conference games.
 The following year, Raycom established a radio division, acquiring the rights to the University of Illinois and Purdue University radio networks.